Taxes

 Dominica’s income tax rates are progressive, ranging from 15% to 35%.
 While dividends paid by companies are subject to withholding tax, recipients are not taxed on them.
 Additionally, income from real estate sales is exempt from income and capital gains tax for residents.
 Tax residents can also benefit from deductions, including a standard deduction of $11,100.
 However, non-residents are subject to a 15% withholding tax on certain types of income, such as dividends and rental income.

-Types of Taxes Applicable to Foreign Investors
+What Are the Types of Taxes Applicable to Foreign Investors?

 There are several types of taxes that foreign investors may encounter when doing business or investing in Dominica.
 These include: